 The organisations and local authorities now hope that, given the acceleration of global warming and the urgent need to emerge from the fossil age, a decision on the merits of the case will be reached as soon as possible.

 For Sébastien Mabile and François de Cambiaire, counsel for the organisations and local authorities, “this is a first decisive victory, as the judge has recognised the specific nature of the duty of vigilance and the need for judicial review.”

 For Paul Mougeolle of Notre Affaire à Tous, “as the judge has just recognised the French State’s share of responsibility for climate change in the ‘Affaire du Siècle’, this new decision confirms that French courts are fully competent to control the behaviour of the most polluting companies, such as Total.”

 For Sandra Cossart of Sherpa, “the judge recognises that, although the duty of vigilance is intended to have an impact on the company’s decisions and activities, by its very nature this obligation affects “society as a whole”.
 While Total sought to reduce the duty of vigilance to a question of commercial management, the judge clearly recalls the legislator’s intention.”

-Arcueil, Bayonne, Bègles, Bize-Minervois, Centre Val de Loire, Correns, Est-Ensemble Grand Paris, Grenoble, La Possession, Mouans-Sartoux, Nanterre, Sevran and Vitry-le-François.Tags: duty of vigilance, Total - Climate Change Last modified: 12 February 2021
+Arcueil, Bayonne, Bègles, Bize-Minervois, Centre Val de Loire, Correns, Est-Ensemble Grand Paris, Grenoble, La Possession, Mouans-Sartoux, Nanterre, Sevran and Vitry-le-François.Tags: Total - Climate Change Last modified: 1 April 2021